 Are there any findings or insights you can share?

 The good news is, the number of customers willing to save water in the Netherlands has increased from 46% in 2018 to 69% in 2020, and similarly, concerns about future water availability are increasing.
-Changing water use habits is difficult and to facilitate this change there are four main courses of action: (i) behavioural change, (ii) economic measures (e.g. peak pricing), (iii) technical measures (i.e. water saving shower heads, smart meters), and (iv) legal measures (prohibit certain uses of water during peak days).
+Changing water use habits is difficult and to facilitate this change there are four main courses of action: (i) behavioral change, (ii) economic measures (e.g. peak pricing), (iii) technical measures (i.e. water saving shower heads, smart meters), and (iv) legal measures (prohibit certain uses of water during peak days).

 Given Advizzo’s own research and expertise in this area, do you see any opportunities for collaboration with KWR?

-I see many opportunities for KWR to collaborate with a leading organization working with utilities to better utilize their data, provide insights on consumption, add intelligence and bring behavioural science closer to practice.
-At KWR we are involved in various research projects that could benefit from the collaboration with Advizzo and in particular with our research into client behaviour and hydroinformatics.
+I see many opportunities for KWR to collaborate with a leading organization working with utilities to better utilize their data, provide insights on consumption, add intelligence and bring behavioral science closer to practice.
+At KWR we are involved in various research projects that could benefit from the collaboration with Advizzo and in particular with our research into client behavior and hydroinformatics.
 I’m sure there are other opportunities to collaborate and co-create innovation for utility industries.